F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

 If you are arriving at Copenhagen airport you can take the S-train to Københavns H (the main train station in the city) or the Metro.

-The quickest way from Copenhagen airport to Telia Parken stadium is to take the Metro to Kongens Nytorv and then switch onto the M3 line to Trianglen, Poul Henningsens Plads or Vibenhus Runddel stations.
+The quickest way from Copenhagen airport to Parken Stadium is to take the Metro to Kongens Nytorv and then switch onto the M3 line to Trianglen, Poul Henningsens Plads or Vibenhus Runddel stations.

 We suggest you use the travel website Rejseplanen (also available as app).